 - If you sell a product or service to an international consumer and the transaction is conducted in their currency, the rate will be higher.

 The second criteria can be a little more complicated to understand because it’s based on where the banks are registered, not just where they are physically located.
-For example, if your business is registered in the U.S. and you sell something to someone in Europe, you may or may not pay a cross border fee.
-If they use a bank that is registered in the U.S., you won’t have a cross border fee assessed to the transaction.
+For example, if your business is registered in the U.S. and you sell something to someone in Europe, you may or may not pay a cross-border fee.
+If they use a bank that is registered in the U.S., you won’t have a cross-border fee assessed for the transaction.

 What are Currency Exchange Fees?